 Seagull Mama — A Performance Piece about Trash and Recycling

-During her visit to Baltimore in fall 2019, she will also be offering interactive lectures on trash and recycling for middle and high school audiences.
+During Ms. Kathie’s visits to Baltimore, she will also be conducting performances on trash and recycling for middle school audiences and attending several meetings.

 About Kathie diStefano

 Ms. Kathie is an American/Dutch performing artist who has been living and working in the Netherlands for most of her career.
 She has taught drama and theater arts in Dutch public schools for many years, pioneering the concept of using performance arts to enhance required curriculum studies.
 She co-founded Avalanche Arts in 1986.
 Current programs focus on using creative arts to teach students, young and old, to throw trash away where it belongs and how important recycling is for our future.
 ‘Kettie de Klown’ was her alter ego for 25 years, when she toured schools, theaters and community centers in the Netherlands performing in a clown duo with her Dutch husband.
 She has extensive experience performing and teaching improvisation theater, inspired on the work of Keith Johnstone, Loose Moose Theater in Calgary, Canada.
 Kathie graduated as a drama/dance major from Bard College in upstate New York.